HewlettPackard/cxi-k8s-device-plugin/README.md

 # CXI Kubernetes device plugin

+> [!CAUTION]
+This is a beta software, not recommended for production systems.

 ## Introduction

 This is a device plugin implementation that enables the registration of HPE Slingshot Cassini NICs in a Kubernetes cluster for compute workload.